Water Taste or Odor

 Still Not Working?

 If after following our troubleshooting solutions, your water still has a taste or odor, it may need service.
-If the problem with your dispenser is due to defects in materials or workmanship, InSinkErator may pay to have an authorized service center service the dispenser in your home at no charge to you.
+If the problem with your dispenser is due to a quality issue, InSinkErator may pay to have an authorized service center service the dispenser in your home at no charge to you.

 Was this answer helpful?